edgio-docs/edgio-docs/src/guides/v7/performance/request.md

 <Callout type="info">

-  {{ PRODUCT }} also supports HTTP/3, but it requires enablement.
+  {{ PRODUCT }} also supports HTTP/3 for the communication between the client and the edge of our network, but it requires enablement.
 Contact your account manager or our [sales department](https://edg.io/contact-us/) at 1 (866) 200 - 5463 to enable it on your account.

 </Callout>